 Denver

-Denver earns its place on the shortlist not because any single course is all-time great, but because the variety across a 45-mile corridor is genuinely compelling.
-The altitude adjustment takes one range session to dial in.
-Arrowhead is worth playing for the setting alone, Fossil Trace for the history, and Riverdale Dunes for the price-to-quality ratio.
-Three or four rounds here compares favorably to paying twice as much in Scottsdale for similar quality.
+Denver earns its place on the shortlist not because any single course is all-time great, but because the variety across a 45-mile Front Range corridor is genuinely compelling.
+Arrowhead is worth playing for the setting alone, Fossil Trace for the geology, and Riverdale Dunes for the design quality per dollar.
+Three or four rounds here satisfies groups looking for value and visual variety over prestige.

 Courses included